- Yes

 Why Chile and Argentina and not other Hispanic countries?

-Historically, Chile and Argentina have been the leading Hispanic military powers in Latin America, making them the countries with the greatest potential to contribute in terms of vehicles.
-They also stand out for having developed domestic military vehicle manufacturing industries; for example, Argentina with its Nahuel and TAM tanks, and Chile with its Piranha armored vehicles in various armament configurations.
-Other Hispanic nations in Latin America either lack tanks entirely, or possess very outdated tanks that are not viable for the higher ranks of the game.
+Historically, Chile and Argentina have been the main Hispanic military powers in Latin America, making them the countries with the greatest potential to contribute vehicles.
+They also stand out for having developed national military vehicle manufacturing industries; for example, Argentina with its Nahuel and TAM tanks, and Chile with its Piranha armored vehicles in various armament configurations.
+Other Hispanic nations in Latin America either completely lack tanks or possess very obsolete tanks that are not viable for the highest ranks of the game.
+Peru is a special case, as it will be the third technological sub-tree, which is the game’s limit per nation, because it has interesting options that help fill specific gaps in the Hispanic tree.
+They also recently signed agreements for the acquisition of state-of-the-art vehicles, so they will be a great contribution to the top tier.
+The other Hispanic countries will contribute interesting premium/event vehicles.

 What about Brazil?